 Measure all 4 wood board sides and go to your local hardware store to buy your 1×4 pine boards and have them cut to measurements.

-Tip: Tell the store clerk have the corners mitered so the wood pieces can fit perfect like a puzzle.
+Tip: Tell the store clerk to have the corners mitered so the wood pieces can fit perfectly like a puzzle.

 This is supposed to look old so the nails don’t have to be perfect!

 “Walk with Nature”